What is Pupil Premium?

 2017/18 School received £219,120 to support Pupil Premium Pupils

 Who looks at how we spend Pupil Premium Funding?

 Schools are free to spend the Pupil Premium money as they see fit but rigorous checks are kept to monitor the impact of this spending.

 Since September 2012 schools are required to publish online information about how the money is spent.

 Schools will be held to account by Ofsted for the attainment of their Pupil Premium Pupils and the progress they make, with particular emphasis on closing the achievement gap with other pupils.

 Governors are informed of spending during termly meetings and we in the process of appointing a dedicated Pupil Premium Governor, who will look at school plans in greater detail.

 The documents available to download give further detail as follows:

-Pupil Premium Spending 2017 18 – gives details of this years Pupil Premium spending plans.
+Pupil Premium Spending Strategy 2018 19 – gives details of this years Pupil Premium spending plan

 How to claim Income Related Free School Meals – gives information on Free School Meal entitlement and how to apply (link to Sheffield City Council Free School Meals webpage available below).